Our company mission is to provide the ultimate buying experience to our customers by providing quality products and services beyond expectations.

 The Retail Dealer Division services many branded and unbranded fuel retailers who own and operate their own facilities.
 These independent businesses include convenience stores, full service fuel and repair facilities, and travel centers.
 In addition to supplying petroleum products to these businesses, the staff act as business counselors and as liaison between the branded supplier and the independent dealer.

 The Tankwagon Division handles deliveries of home heating oil as well as gasoline and diesel fuel to agricultural, commercial and industrial accounts.
-Nine tankwagon trucks load products at our bulk plants or at the terminal for delivery to the end user.
+Eight tankwagon trucks load products at our bulk plants or at the terminal for delivery to the end user.
 Deliveries are dispatched from our Annex office in Wausau.

 The Transportation Division hauls the fuels sold by Riiser Energy.
 They pick up fuels from the supplier terminals located in Green Bay, Junction City, Superior, and Chippewa Falls and deliver it to retail locations, the bulk plant or sometimes, directly to the customer's tank.